TrungNguyen1909/writeups/CampCTF/PwningKernelz/index.md

 The `set_recovery_ip` set the location of the handler code in the next time the fault is occured, then we are dismissed from the fault handler.

-So, by the next time we `iretq`, we have control over the kernel's RIP.
+So, by the next time we `iretq` fails, we have control over the kernel's RIP.

 Next, I observed that we have some registers that we control over the `thread_set_state` call.
 One of them is the $RBP register.